GrzegorzDryja/grzegorzdryja.github.io/data/about-me.md

 # Hello World!
 My name is Grzegorz.
 Self-learning developer, excited about useing TypeScript in both: front- and backend.
 Practiced with HTML, CSS, JavaScript, TypeScript and a really, really little bit of C# in small exercises.
-Around tech from 2004.
+Around tech since 2004.

 I had my first contact with developing in 2004 when I had to make an online photogallery in my first job.
 It was a PHP script downloaded from web.
 Then, as a skateboard veteran I did some www for the local skate contest (html, CSS).
 I had some skill to do this so in my next job I configured an online shop from ZEN Cart sciprts.
 In 2013 my Allegro's (biggest sales platform in Poland) template was honored at the Allegro training for e-commerce.
 That was the time when I knew how to build html pages as a table and I thought PHP rules the world.
 Nothing exciting.
 At this point I didn't feel that programming was the way for my career.